 Juror: Cris Orfescu, scientist and artist working with different media including digital art, murals, acrylic and oil painting, mixed media, faux painting, trompe l’oeil, collage, graphics, animation, web design, video, multimedia, photography.
 Orfescu founded NanoArt 21™ and the Academy of NanoArt.
 For more than 30 years, he is experimenting and perfecting a new art form, NanoArt, which reflects the transition from Science to Art through Technology.
 Orfescu was showing internationally his awarded works in USA, Italy, France, Finland, Korea, UK, Ireland, Spain, Germany, Colombia, Romania, Israel, Greece in numerous solo and group exhibitions.
 His art was commissioned for public and private collectors.

 For this competition, artist / scientist Cris Orfescu is providing 3 high resolution monochromatic electron scans.
 Click on the thumbnails to open and download the high resolution images.
 Participating students may alter one or all provided images in any artistic way to create original NanoArt work(s).
 Students are strongly encouraged to collaborate with scientists at local universities and participate with their own images as long as these visualize micro or nano structures.
 Students can participate with up to 5 artworks.
-Please send web images of artworks by e-mail to email@example.com and include: Student’s Name, Grade, School, City, Country, Artwork Title, Final Image Size and Resolution, Artistic Process, Comments, Opinions, Ideas (students can express their opinions about the NanoArt K12™ program and propose new ideas for NanoArt promotion, competitions, and shows).
+Please send web images of artworks by e-mail to firstname.lastname@example.org and include: Student’s Name, Grade, School, City, Country, Artwork Title, Final Image Size and Resolution, Artistic Process, Comments, Opinions, Ideas (students can express their opinions about the NanoArt K12™ program and propose new ideas for NanoArt promotion, competitions, and shows).
 The web image files must be JPEG format at a resolution of 72 dpi with the longest dimension of maximum 800 pixels.
 All accepted works will be displayed on the NanoArt K12™ Exhibition page together with student’s name, school, grade, and a short description of the artistic process.
-The Top 10 works will be exhibited for free at the 5th edition of The International Festival of NanoArt.
+The Top 10 works will be exhibited for free at the next edition of The International Festival of NanoArt.

 Copyright of entered artworks remains with the student who agrees by submitting his/her works to grant permission to NanoArt 21™ and Cristian Orfescu to use the submitted material in exhibitions on the nanoart21.org, nanoart.org and related websites and other media for marketing purposes.
 You must accept that all entries are archived and displayed online.
 Your permission to display the entry for the competition and later in the archives cannot be reversed and its use or removal is entirely at the discretion of NanoArt 21™ and Cristian Orfescu.